 Everyone wants to do something that will make them feel better, especially these days after having our lives disrupted for months on end.
 Perhaps you’ve set a goal to exercise more or go for a daily walk.
 Or cut down on alcohol.
 Or go vegan one day a week.
 These steps can help support your well-being.
 But there’s more to wellness than diet and exercise.

-Wellness is being in good physical and mental health.
+Senior wellness is being in good physical and mental health.
 It’s holistic and multidimensional.
 Positive and affirming.
 Self-directed and evolving.

 If that sounds high-minded and hard to get your head around, think of it this way.
 Wellness is simply recognizing what makes you happy and making choices every day to help you get there.